darkhelmet/verboselogging/posts/get-your-wordpress-out-of-my-blogging-software.md

 ### will\_paginate

 For paging things.
-I had to grab the branch for non-rails usage, since it doesn’t play nice otherwise.
+I had to grab the branch for non-rails usage, since it doesn't play nice otherwise.

 ### ActiveRecord